-A cyber liability insurance policy can help you to cover the expenses associated with a cyber hack.
-Additionally, some commercial cyber liability policies cover loss of business while your systems are compromised or unavailable.
-You can even get coverage against inadvertently breaching somebody else’s copyright.
+A cyber liability insurance policy may help you to cover the expenses associated with a cyber-attack.
+Additionally, some commercial cyber liability policies may cover loss of business while your systems are compromised or unavailable.
+You may even be able to get coverage against inadvertently breaching somebody else’s copyright.

 The Internet has spun a whole new web of liability exposures.
 E-commerce, social networking, cloud storage, and other technologies bring great benefits to large and small businesses alike.
 But with these benefits also come challenges, including protection of privacy, data, and financial information of your customers.
 If this information is lost, stolen, or compromised, your company is at risk.
 In fact, you may even be required by law to alert those impacted by the breach and to pay for any financial loss incurred.

 Cyber liability coverage offers protection due to unauthorized access of electronic data or software within your network.
 It also provides coverage for spreading a virus, computer theft, extortion, or any unintentional act, mistake, error, or omission made by an employee.
 This coverage is quickly becoming more and more important as you embrace technology to help run your business.

 If your company is faced with a data breach or cyber-attack, you may be forced to cover breach-related expenses such as crisis management, hiring a public relations firm to manage a data breach incident, costs associated with forensic analysis, the cost of repairing and restoring computer systems if there is a virus that destroys business software and data, and the loss of business income resulting from a data breach.